workarea-commerce/marketplace-partners/README.md

 # Workarea One-Click Droplet Image

+**NOTE:** This repo is not meant to be used directly.
+If you're looking for our one-click droplet image, it will be available on DigitalOcean when they approve it! :)

 This is the source for Workarea's One-Click DigitalOcean Droplet, an image that you can run in your [DigitalOcean][] account that sets up a basic Workarea application.
 It uses [Packer][], a tool for creating images